Secret-Ambush/-Secret-Ambush-Secret-Ambush.github.io/HelloThere.md

 # Here's your flag!

 Oh wait, you didn't actually think I would give it you.
-Or did?
+Or did I?

 <!-- That was easy.
 Now open this to get your flag -->